- Summarize the situational theories of leadership.

 Normative Decision Theory

-- He can make a decision entirely by himself.
+- They can make a decision entirely by themself.

-- He can use information from team members to make decisions.
+- They can use information from team members to make decisions.

-- He can consult team members individually and ask their advice before making the decision.
+- They can consult team members individually and ask their advice before making the decision.

-- He can consult team members as a group before making the decision.
+- They can consult team members as a group before making the decision.

-- He can consult the team as a group and allow the team as a whole to make the decision.
+- They can consult the team as a group and allow the team as a whole to make the decision.

 Victor Vroom and Phillip Yetton provide a model that helps leaders decide when to use each approach.
 The model walks leaders through a series of questions about the decision to be made, and the answers will lead the decision maker to the suggested approach.
 The questions focus on a few key factors: